jmojzes21/secure_chat_app/README.md

 * Saving the user's chat history locally (AES encrypted)

 ### My role in the team
-* Developed the complete frontend of a mobile application using Flutter
+* Developed the complete frontend of the application using Flutter
-* Implemented E2EE encryption logic on the mobile application
+* Implemented E2EE encryption logic on the application

 ## Project gallery
 * [Link to project gallery](https://jmojzes21.github.io/portfolio_page/#/projects/secure-chat#gallery)